Danny Elfman: Television and other projects

 In addition to his music for film, Elfman also penned themes for the television series The Simpsons, Tales from the Crypt, The Flash and Desperate Housewives, which won Elfman his first Emmy.
 He also adapted his original themes for the animated versions of Batman and Beetlejuice.
 Occasional forays into serial television include episodes of Alfred Hitchcock Presents, Amazing Stories and Pee-wee's Playhouse, the miniseries When We Rise co-composed with Chris Bacon, and themes for the Netflix series Wednesday.

 He has composed music for animated shorts, including Sally Cruikshank's Face Like A Frog and Tim Burton's "Stainboy" internet series.

 Elfman provided background music for Luigi Serafini's solo exhibition il Teatro della Pittura at the Fondazione Mudima di Milano in Milan, Italy in 1998 and for the Tim Burton exhibition at MoMA in 2009.

 In the 1990s, Elfman composed music for advertising campaigns for Nike, Nissan and Lincoln-Mercury, and in 2002 wrote the music for Honda's "Power of Dreams" advertising campaign, which was the first cinema commercial to be shot in the IMAX format.

 In 2013 he composed the music and provided the English-language vocals for the Hong Kong Disneyland attraction Mystic Manor.

 On October 31, 2019, the MasterClass online educational series released "Making Music out of Chaos," presenting 21 compositional and career lessons from Elfman's four decades of experience primarily in the film industry.

 Elfman scored the 10-minute video "Joe Biden," which introduced Joe Biden's acceptance of the presidential candidacy nomination at the 2020 Democratic National Convention.

+On November 16, 2021, Disney Branded Television announced that Elfman would compose score and songs of the upcoming Disney Television Animation and 20th Television Animation stop-motion animated comedy series Rhona Who Lives by the River created by Emily Kapnek, Elfman also serves as executive producer for the series.

+In June 2024, it was announced that Elfman would compose the music for the Dark Universe section of Universal Epic Universe.

 Solo

 In October 2020, Elfman released the single, "Happy," on Anti- Records and Epitaph Records.
-From January 2021 on the eleventh day of each month, he released five subsequent singles "Sorry", "Love In The Time of COVID", "Kick Me", "True", and a reworking the Oingo Boingo song “Insects” from the album Nothing to Fear.
+From January 2021 on the eleventh day of each month, he released five subsequent singles "Sorry", "Love in the Time of COVID", "Kick Me", "True", and a reworking of the Oingo Boingo song "Insects" from the album Nothing to Fear.
 This culminated with the release of the double album Big Mess on June 11.
-Featuring 18 original songs this was Elfman's first solo studio album since 1984's So-Lo.
+Featuring 18 original songs, this was Elfman's first solo studio album since 1984's So-Lo.

-On August 11, 2021, Elfman released a remix of “True” with lead vocals shared between Elfman and Nine Inch Nails frontman Trent Reznor.
+On August 11, 2021, Elfman released a remix of "True" with lead vocals shared between Elfman and Nine Inch Nails frontman Trent Reznor.
 A year later, Elfman released Bigger Messier, a compilation of 23 remixes of songs on the album Big Mess by artists including Reznor, Iggy Pop, Blixa Bargeld, Squarepusher, Boy Harsher and more.
+A further solo album was announced by Elfman on his social media pages in 2025.